FreeLeadsData/docs/README.md

 Any search can be serialized with a `json` descriptor like below.

-For a full documentation of search descriptor, refer to this other document:
+For a full documentation of search descriptor, refer to [this document](./doc/1-serialization.md).
-_(pending)_

 ```ruby
 h = {